Please share with a colleague who needs to know about Liquidmetal.

 Liquidmetal was formulated to frustrate the movement of the atoms into the organized grain structure as the alloy cools.
 This results in a liquid-like atomic structure.

-Technology Evolution of Amorphous Metals
+Amorphous Metals

 Early amorphous metals could only be manufactured in very thin ribbons, using a melt-spinning method to achieve the massive cooling rates required to defeat the crystallization that occurs when metal changes from a liquid to a solid.